 There are many varieties of butterfly bush, and several colors of the showy flowers.
 A dwarf buddleia usually reaches about three to five feet in height, but the fountain buddleia grows up to 12 feet tall, is adapted to higher altitudes (above 6,500 feet) and has longer flower spikes than the typical six to eight inches.
 Most of the New Mexico buddleias bloom in variations of lavender, plum or purple.
 And I find the foliage attractive, having a kind of muted, silvery-green color and texture that brings to mind giant sage leaves.

 Buddleia is a drought-tolerant plant that should only need supplemental watering until established or when temperatures are consistently above 85 degrees and, of course, rain is scarce.
 I seldom or never water mine except after cutting it back in late winter/early spring.

 Though you don’t have to deadhead the blooms, you can trim off the seedheads once they’re spent to encourage new flowering.
 I usually don’t bother, as my plant seems to produce for most of the season.
 I just give mine that drastic haircut in late winter as soon as I see a little bit of new growth on the bottom stems; it shoots up in height as soon as temperatures warm.

 Nearly every buddleia is hardy in zones 5a to 9, depending on the cultivar and the microclimate you place it in.
-I recommend talking with a nursery representative or a landscape designer before selecting a buddleia to make sure you choose the best size for your location or vice versa.
-If I didn’t cut ours back nearly to the ground each year, it would block most of our garden and view!
+I recommend talking with a nursery representative or a landscape designer before selecting a buddleia to make sure you choose the best size for your location and to see if it is native or at least noninvasive (sterile flowers).

 Last week, I posted about the Million Pollinator Garden Challenge.
 If you haven’t registered your garden yet, this week is a great time to participate.
 June 15 through 21 marks National Pollinator Week!